mendix/docs/content/refguide/transient-objects-garbage-collecting.md

 ## 5 Server-Side Memory Management

-For every request to the Mendix runtime—be it from the client or via web service calls—objects are cleaned up at the end of the request.
-This means that if you create a lot of temporary objects in a microflow, they will occupy runtime memory until the end of the request.
+For every request to the Mendix Runtime—be it from the client or via web service calls—objects are cleaned up at the end of the request.
+This means that if you create a lot of temporary objects in a microflow, they will occupy Runtime memory until the end of the request.

 ## 6 Related Content